uiceds/cee-492-term-project-fall-2022-team-rocket/manuscript.md

 Table 2

-The amplitudes of the signals in the dataset were found to have high numerical values.
+<div style="text-align: justify">The amplitudes of the signals in the dataset were found to have high numerical values.
 The average amplitude of the whole dataset is around 33,000.
 So, in order to make the data more symmetric around the x-axis, the average of the first few nanoseconds of readings were subtracted from the whole dataset, resulting in scans that start with amplitudes close to zero.
-Figure 2 shows one randomly selected scan from each of the three class.
+Figure 2 shows one randomly selected scan from each of the three class. </div>

 ![
 **a) Randomly selected signals from each of the three classes.**
 ](https://user-images.githubusercontent.com/112973477/198888009-6b6bffa6-3a3a-412d-8b55-2a129d1115b6.png "Tall image"){#fig:tall-image height=2in}

-Based on the reference paper that was used to obtain the data [1] the B-scan, which is a visual representation of a combination of individual scans stitched together, showed that the bottom rebar reflection was detected at around 7 ns.
+<div style="text-align: justify">Based on the reference paper that was used to obtain the data [1] the B-scan, which is a visual representation of a combination of individual scans stitched together, showed that the bottom rebar reflection was detected at around 7 ns.
 Thus, it was decided that the readings after around 8 ns would not be useful for the purpose of our model and the remaining 4 ns were removed.
 Also, it was observed that the initial reflection from the top surface of the concrete is detected around 2 ns, so the first 2 ns were also removed from our data.
-Sample scans from the resulting signal are shown in Figure 3.
+Sample scans from the resulting signal are shown in Figure 3.</div>

 ![